 Nian Gao is believed to symbolize a higher income or social status in the coming year and is often eaten as a sweet dessert or as part of a savory dish.
 It can be made at home or purchased from Chinese supermarkets or restaurants.

 Tray of Togetherness

 Chinese New Year would not be complete without tangerines or kum, representing gold.
-Families buy these fruits both for their own consumption and to give away when visiting friends and relatives.
+Families buy these fruits for their consumption and to give away when visiting friends and relatives.

 Other fruits consumed during this festive period are litchi.
 Newlywed women are especially encouraged to eat these fruits because it means a marriage blessed with bright children.

-Pomegranates are other loved and auspicious fruits because it is said that they bring many sons that will honor the name of the family.
+Pomegranates are other loved and auspicious fruits because it is said that they bring many sons that will honor the family’s name.

-The traditional biscuits and sweets (such as coconut candies) cannot be missing during this time, as well as kua chi, that is, roasted and peeled watermelon and pumpkin seeds.
+The traditional biscuits and sweets (such as coconut candies) cannot be missing during this time, as well as kua chi, roasted and peeled watermelon and pumpkin seeds.

 Fa sang or peanuts (often shelled) are also popular and, like all the other foods consumed during this time, have an auspicious meaning because they are homonymous with “flourishing growth.”

 Lotus seeds, or lin chi, represent the desire to have male descendants, and Gingko nuts symbolize silver ingots and, thus, money.